The Future Is Female! Why It's Good For Business That Women Are Neurologically Different Than Men

 The issues go on, but we are making progress.
 And that is what International Women’s Day is meant to celebrate - positive actions and progressive conversations.

 Balance is not a women's issue, it's a business issue.
-The race is on for the gender-balanced boardroom, a gender-balanced government, gender-balanced media coverage, a gender-balance of employees, more gender-balance in wealth, gender-balanced sports coverage.
+The race is on for a gender-balanced boardroom, a gender-balanced government, gender-balanced media coverage, a gender-balance of employees, more gender-balance in wealth, and gender-balanced sports coverage.

 Gender balance is essential for economies and communities to thrive.